raneemousa3/Online-Dresses-shop-Shopping-Cart-and-Wishlist/README.md

 - **Product Management**:
   - Manage multiple product types (dresses, skirts) using inheritance.
   - Attributes include name, price, size, color, and quantity.

+##  🎯  In Process
+Add a graphical user interface (GUI) for a better user experience.

 ---

 ## 🏗️ Project Structure
 This project uses a modular design, separating logic into manageable components:

 ```plaintext
 📂 OnlineDressesShopping
 ├── 📄 main.cpp         # Entry point of the application